 The Company sales strategy includes a mix of direct and indirect channels.
 The Company has a direct sales team today consisting of business development managers responsible for large original equipment manufacturer accounts.
 The direct sales team also responds to sales leads from several sources, including the Company's web site, trade shows and telephone inquiries.
-The Company has remote sales offices in Los Angeles, Indianapolis, Atlanta, Dallas, Boston, Cleveland, London (UK) and Zurich (Switzerland).
+The Company has remote sales offices in Los Angeles, Dallas, Philadelphia, Toronto, Cleveland and London (UK) in addition to the principle offices in Vancouver, B.C. and Birmingham, U.K..

 The Company's direct sales force employs a consultative sales process, working closely with customers and the Company's engineering services team and highly qualified field application engineers, to understand and define customer requirements and specifications and develop the optimum solution.
-These solutions are typically strategic for the customer involving new technologies or product development and marketing efforts are generally directed to the senior management of a prospective customer.
+These solutions are typically strategic for the customer involving new technologies or product development, and marketing efforts are generally directed to the senior management of a prospective customer.
 The Company's strategy is to form long-term relationships and supply agreements with its customers and generate licensing revenue from ongoing usage of products and solutions developed based on the initial services engagement.

 With respect to indirect sales channels, the Company's major objective has been to establish several points of presence in its vertical markets, both in North America and abroad.
-To this end, the Company has established channel relationships with value-added resellers (i.e. companies that can provide system integration services to their original equipment manufacturer customers such as Asahi

-Techneion), platform companies (silicon vendors and single board computer vendors such as Intel Corporation, Hitachi America, Ltd., Motorola, Inc., Advantech Co., Ltd.,), major distributors of existing Microsoft Corporation products and silicon products (such as Pioneer Standard Electronics, Inc. and Avnet Inc.) and key software developers and application service providers with specific market expertise or geographical area of operation (such as BEA Systems Inc. or Rational Corp.).
+To this end, the Company has established channel relationships with value-added resellers (i.e. companies that can provide system integration services to their original equipment manufacturer customers such as Asahi Techneion in Japan), platform companies (silicon vendors and single board computer vendors such as Intel Corporation, Hitachi America, Ltd., and Motorola, Inc.), major distributors of existing Microsoft Corporation products and silicon products (such as Pioneer Standard Electronics, Inc. and Avnet Applied Computing Inc.) and key software developers and application service providers with specific market expertise or geographical area of operation (such as BEA Systems Inc. or Rational Corp.).